pmadden90/milestone-project-3-ci/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
+- The navbar link to personal profile - not working but intention would be for user to be able to see all their recipes on that page and ability to log out
 - Initially, I attempted to set up a virtualenv as per suggestion of mentor however after discussing with a tutor via webchat, I discovered that a virtualenv is more difficult to set up on Gitpod so this was abandoned.
 - A rating system - up to 5 stars.